Trade Regulations of USA

 Goods brought into the US are subject to import duties except from some preference-beneficiary countries.
 Import licences are generally not required.
-Imports are usually subject ad valorem and/or specific import duties.
-Regular rates are applied on imports from countries enjoying NTR or formerly MFN status, including Hong Kong and China.
+Imports are usually subject to ad valorem and / or specific import duties.
+Regular rates are applied on imports from countries enjoying NTR or formerly MFN status, including Hong Kong and Mainland China.
 CBP has the authority on tariff classification for duty rates purposes.
 US tariff rates and HS commodities classification can be searched online via the Tariff Information Center of the US International Trade Commission.

 Any consumer product offered for importation will be refused admission if it (a) fails to comply with an applicable product safety standard or regulation or with a specified labelling or certification requirement, or (b) is determined to present a substantial product hazard.
 These requirements are administered by the CPSC.